khaled-su/node-online-mcq/README.md

 - MCQ questions can be correctable
 - After the MCQ is closed, you can view statistics of the MCQ

-To run the application, use the following commands:
+To run the application on your machine, use the following commands:

 ```
 npm install